BioCleanersBioCleaners

 Who pays for biohazard or crime scene cleanup in Columbia?

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, South Carolina's South Carolina Crime Victim Assistance Program (up to $15,000) may also help — contact the program to verify cleanup coverage.
+If the event was a violent crime, South Carolina's South Carolina Crime Victim Assistance Program may also help — contact the program to verify cleanup coverage.

 Does South Carolina victim compensation cover cleanup costs?